RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #326, #327, #328

+Attempted a random tip system, but I do not like the fact that there is no word wrap on the center right side of HUD messages.
+In that case I decided not to go with it.
+Instead I focused on cleaning up the map by blackening all the edges then added information on the map with map indicators.
+I also created a custom screenshot for the map and it was fully published yesterday. :D Very happy with it.

 ## #323, #324, #325

 Put in some work to finish up Battle of the Architects for publishing.
 I